Mick Jenkins (rugby league)

 Michael Jenkins (born 9 June 1972) is a former professional rugby league footballer who played in the 1990s and 2000s.
-A Wales international forward, Jenkins played at club level for the Newcastle Knights, Workington Town, Gateshead Thunder and Hull F.C.
+A Wales international forward, Jenkins played at club level for the Newcastle Knights, Workington Town, Gateshead Thunder and Hull FC.

 Early life

 Jenkins was born in Gold Coast, Queensland, Australia.

 Club career

 He was signed by Workington Town having only gone to the United Kingdom to accompany close friend Evan Cochrane who had signed for Workington Town.
 After half a season playing at Workington Town, an offer was received from Super League club Gateshead Thunder.
 After signing with the Gateshead Thunder, Workington Town received a £15,000 transfer fee.

 International honours

 Jenkins made his international début for Wales in 2000 against South Africa.
-Playing at Hooker, Jenkins scored two tries in the 40-12 win.
+Playing at Hooker, Jenkins scored two tries in the 40–12 win.

-Jenkins further represented Wales at the 2000 Rugby League World Cup scoring a try in the 38-6 victory over Cook Islands.
+Jenkins further represented Wales at the 2000 Rugby League World Cup scoring a try in the 38–6 victory over Cook Islands.